Polyhedron: Polyhedral compound

 A polyhedral compound is made of two or more polyhedra sharing a common centre.
 Symmetrical compounds often share the same vertices as other well-known polyhedra and may often also be formed by stellation.
-Some are listed in the list of Wenninger polyhedron models.
+For instance, the compound of two tetrahedra is made from two regular tetrahedra crossing each other, or alternatively by extending the underlying faces of a regular octahedron, thus it is also called the "stellated octahedron"; the resulting polyhedron forms additional triangular faces.

 Zonohedron

 A zonohedron is a convex polyhedron in which every face is a polygon that is symmetric under rotations through 180°.
 Zonohedra can also be characterized as the Minkowski sums of line segments, and include several important space-filling polyhedra.